brennan/SimpleToDo/README.md

 - DRY up the code - many of the methods are repeated in the app's MainActivity and TaskActivity - this could could be shared across the activities utilizing fragments or otherwise.

+- String values, colors, etc., should go in the `values` folder for straightforward localization.

+- Unit tests.